View Source mix release (Mix v1.18.0-dev)

 or :ssl

-containing NIFs (natively-implemented functions) which may expect to
+Project dependencies containing NIFs (natively-implemented functions) may

 Of course, some operating systems and package managers can differ between versions, so if your goal is to have full compatibility between host and target, it is best to ensure the operating system and system package manager have the same versions on host and target.
 This may even be a requirement in some systems, especially so with package managers that try to create fully reproducible environments (Nix, Guix).